-The use of land or buildings by not-for-profit organizations primarily for governmental, educational, artistic, cultural, social, or religious purposes.
-Civic uses may be outdoors (in civic spaces), in civic buildings, or in buildings with other uses.
+The use of land or buildings primarily for governmental, educational, cultural, or religious purposes.
+Civic uses may be outdoors (civic spaces), in civic buildings, or in buildings with other uses.

 CLOSE:

 A small green area surrounded by a driveway that provides vehicular access to several buildings and performs the same function as a cul-de-sac.